league-curriculum/python-modules/levels/Level0/Module0/01_Get_Started.md

 1. Click on the file name to open the file
 2. Look in the upper right for these icons: <img style="vertical-align:middle" src="https://images.jointheleague.org/vscode/run_buttons.png" height="25px" >
     click on the ▶️ run button to run the program.
+3. Click on the window to close it.